hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 * Dependencies in Maven and **Gradle** projects that can be used for build automation.
 * Node package manager (**npm**) package wrapper.

-Those applications and the information about using the OpenAPI generator is available at the github page from the following URL: <https://github.com/OpenAPITools/openapi-generator> as shown below:
+Those applications and the information about using the OpenAPI generator is available as the Readme section in the github page from the following URL: <https://github.com/OpenAPITools/openapi-generator> as shown below:

 ![](/img/openapi-generator.png "OpenAPI Generator GitHub Page")